andreArtelt/ceml/docs/installation.rst

     pip install -r requirements.txt

 .. note::
-    If you want to use a gpu/tpu, you have to install the gpu version of jax, tensorflow and pytorch manually.
+    If you want to use a gpu/tpu, you have to install the gpu version of jax, tensorflow and PyTorch manually.

     Do not use ``pip install -r requirements.txt``